acornprover/acornprover.org/docs/tutorial/indirect-proofs.md

 ## Throdd

 A number that is not even is called "odd".
 Naturally, a number that is not threeven is called "throdd".
+Enter this definition:

 ```acorn
 define throdd(n: Nat) -> Bool {